byo/bswieckidev-blog/content/page/about.md

 comments: false
 ---

 This space is mostly a brain dump.
-I have few ideas I'd like to expore so why not do it in public.
+I have few ideas I'd like to explore so why not do it in public.